-During the summer of 2018, I worked with a team of engineers and led the design of for Shaap, a mobile app that brings a uniform, intuitive, and comparative mobile shopping experience across all ecommerce sites.
+During the summer of 2018, I worked with a team of engineers and led the design of for Shaap, a mobile app that brings a personalized, intuitive, and comparative mobile shopping experience across all ecommerce sites.

 Project role: UI/UX design, information architecture, user-flow, branding, illustration

 Tools: Figma, Adobe Illustrator

 The Design Challenge and Process

 Shaap is essentially a web browser app that utilizes a custom built data acquisition software to identify ecommerce sites across the entire internet, capture their front-end data, and display it back to the user.
 Because Shaap can dynamically organize and display site data, users can shop on various websites of their choosing simultaneously, discover brands that might be of interest, store products, and talk about items with friends.

 While onboarding the project, I identified the main challenges that needed to be addressed through design.